Depersonalizc/cg101/notes/02_3D Transformations II.md

 \b 0^\top & 1
 \end{array}\right]
 $$
-This time we do not have to worry about treating the normals separately.
+This time we don't have to worry about treating the normals separately.
 Since $\b Q$ is orthogonal,
 $$
 {(\b Q^{\top})}^{-\top}=\b Q^{-1}=\b Q^{\top}
 $$